jdoleary/Spellmasons/TasksCurrent.md

 - How do players know what their upgrades are
 - notify which players have left to upgrade
 - why do we keep accidentally ending our turns
-- bug: for a moment I showed more health and it reverted
 - You get "cannot move more than once per turn" while spell animations are firing
 - Celebratory damage counter for huge combos!
 - I didn't get to take a turn, brad didn't know how he died, (game log?)